KittyCAD/documentation/content/pages/docs/cli/manual/zoo.md

 Environment variables that can be used with `zoo`.

-ZOO_TOKEN: an authentication token for Zoo API requests.
+ZOO_API_TOKEN: an authentication token for Zoo API requests.
 Setting this avoids being prompted to authenticate and takes precedence over previously stored credentials.

 ZOO_HOST: specify the Zoo hostname for commands that would otherwise assume the "api.zoo.dev" host.